oudeismetis/oudeis/content/blog/2021/cognitive-load.md

 - But plans add more cognitive load as all involved try to stick to the plan
 - More fear > more need to control
 - So lets add wireframes!
 Spend a bunch of time drawing out what things will look like
-- Gantt charts, pert charts, work breakdown structures...
+- Gantt charts, pert charts, work breakdown structures. . .
 - Lets keep going.
 If we hurry we can have the whole thing planned out in about 9 months
 - We can then send it over to the engineering team to build it all.
 I'm sure our plan will survive contact with production